 What Other Tips Do You Have for Making Apple Spice Pancakes?

 As a general rule, gluten free batters benefit from a resting period.
 That allows the flour to absorb all of the moisture.
-For these gluten free apple spice pancakes, I allowed the batter rest for 1o minutes, whild chopping up my apples.
+For these gluten free apple spice pancakes, I allowed the batter rest for 10 minutes, whild chopping up my apples.
 Also, I recommend adding just a touch of vinegar to your milk.
-This gives the leaveners more to react, to create fluffier pancakes.
+This gives the leaveners more to react to, creating fluffier pancakes.

 While these Gluten Free Apple Spice Pancakes taste great with just syrup, these simple cooked apples take this recipe over the top.
 It requires very few ingredients- butter, water (or cider), brown sugar, and chopped apples.
-Then, you cook all of that together in a small pot, and you’re on a roll.
+Then, you cook all of that together in a small pot.

 I use these same cooked apples in my Grain Free Mini Apple Cheesecakes.
 They also taste great on top of Congee, for a sweet, and fruity breakfast porridge.
 You could also add them on top of my gluten free apple dumplings, for more added apple deliciousness.

-Can I Make These Apple Spice Pancakes Egg Free/ Dairy Free/ Grain Free?
+Can I Make These Pancakes Egg Free or Dairy?

 I have not tried this recipe using any ingredient substitutions.
 My Gluten Free Apple Spice recipe does use melted butter and milk.
 I theorize that you could use a dairy free milk and oil, instead.
 If you need gluten free, egg free pancakes, try these Gluten Free Fluffy Vegan Pancakes from Allergy Awesomeness.
 Simply add the apple pie spices to your batter.